“Sometimes all we need to do is breathe.” Cindee Snider Re

 My patience has grown as I’ve fielded decades of well-meant but often unhelpful and sometimes painful advice, quick answers, and easy solutions.
 My compassion has grown, too, as I’ve realized I cannot expect others to understand what they have no framework for.

 Most importantly, I’ve learned that each moment is a gift because life can change in a heartbeat.
-I’ve learned to be present in the moment, darkness, and the shadows.
-Those are often the unexpected moments when eternity collides with earth, and we get a brilliant glimpse of heaven.
+I’ve learned to be present in the darkness and in the shadows, for those are often the unexpected moments when eternity collides with earth, and we get a brilliant glimpse of heaven.

 WEARY MAMAS, YOU WILL SURVIVE THIS.
 YOU ARE NOT ALONE.
 WE CAN DO ANYTHING FIVE MINUTES AT A TIME.